Line geometry of pairs of second-order Hamiltonian operators and quasilinear systems: Homogeneous second-order Hamiltonian structures

-Here $A_{ij}=-A_{ji}$, $B_i$ are arbitrary constants.
-The interested reader can see~\cite[Theorem 11]{VerVit2}.
 Solving system~\eqref{eq:37} reveals also an inner mutual relation between the operator and the Hamiltonian system.
-In particular, we can indicate with $(\mathcal{P},V)$ the pair \emph{operator-system}.
-We denote the space of the pairs operator-system in $N$ components by $\mathcal{Y}_{N}$.
+In particular, we indicate with $(\mathcal{P},V)$ the pair \emph{operator-system} { and we} denote the space of the pairs operator-system in $N$ components by $\mathcal{Y}_{N}$.

 \begin{remark} We remark that the fluxes $V^i$ are rational functions whose numerator is a polynomial of degree $N/2=h$ in $u$, and the denominator is $\Pf(g)$, the Pfaffian of $g$, see~\cite{Muir:TtD60}.
 Indeed, the inverse matrix of $g_{ij}$ has rational functions entries where the numerator has degree $(N-2)/2$ in $u$ and the denominator is $\Pf(g)$, whose degree in $u$ is at most $N/2$. \end{remark}